 The Human Rights Act 1998 (HRA) sets out the fundamental rights and freedoms that everyone in the UK is entitled to and contains the Articles and protocols of the European Convention on Human Rights (ECHR) (the Convention) that are deemed to apply in the UK.
-It
+It compels public organisations to respect and protect an individual's human rights when they make individual decisions about them.

 Being subjected to harassment, violence and or abuse, including that of a sexual nature, may breach any or all of these rights, depending on the nature of the conduct and the circumstances.
-Further information (including on absolute and qualified rights) can be found at Human Rights | Equality and Human Rights Commission (equality human rights.com).
+Further information (including on absolute and qualified rights) can be found at Human Rights | Equality and Human Rights Commission (equalityhumanrights.com).